 The Tailwind’s audience reception seemed tight, considering its limited early release.
 Broadening the market of the Air technology, Nike introduced the Mariah shoe which is technically almost the same as the Tailwind but with sleeker and forward details.
 The Nike Mariah was released in 1981 which seems to have upgraded features like lighter weight and a smoother heel-to-toe transition.

 Soon after, the Air-Sole technology took the Nike R&D division by a storm which entitled the brand to spontaneously release the coveted feature in numerous design cues.
 A year after the Mariah debuted, the Nike Air Force 1 was released inducting the first Nike basketball sneaker to ever sport an air pocket.
 Showing no signs of stopping, the Air-Sole tech was even borrowed by Micheal Jordan’s first model called the AirShip in 1984 which turned out to be the prototype to the Air Jordan 1.

 Nike had hit the jackpot with their iconic Air bubble feature, but the young and bold Tinker Hatfield felt like it still has more untapped potential.
 Inspired by the Centre Pompidou in Paris, Hatfield utilized the visible stairways of the famous building in creating his design for the first Air Max shoe.
 In other words, he was successful.
 The encapsulated air before was now visible via notched windows on the heel as presented in the Air Max 1 released in 1987.

 No one ever knew the Air Max 1 would be a gargantuan player in the sneaker realm that would spark a whole series of iterations in the years to come.
-The victorious incarnation of the AM 1 was followed by the Air Max 90, 180, 93, 95, and which later led to the assembly of the Nike Air Max 97.
+The victorious incarnation of the AM 1 was followed by the Air Max 90, 180, 93, 95, and which later led to the assembly of the Air Max 97 from Nike.